rst0/users/README.txt

-To build project:
+To build the project you have to have Maven installed.
-mvn clean package

-To run tests:
-mvn clean test

-To run project:
-java -jar ./target\users-0.0.1-SNAPSHOT.jar
+Use 'mvn clean package' build project.
+Use 'mvn clean test' run tests.
+Use 'java -jar ./target\users-0.0.1-SNAPSHOT.jar' to run.